Biological value

 The two values will be similar but not identical.

 The BV of a food varies greatly, and depends on a wide variety of factors.
-In particular the BV value of a food varies depending on its preparation and the recent diet of the organism.
+In particular the BV of a food varies depending on its preparation and the recent diet of the organism.
 This makes reliable determination of BV difficult and of limited use — fasting prior to testing is universally required in order to ascertain reliable figures.

 BV is commonly used in nutrition science in many mammalian organisms, and is a relevant measure in humans.
 It is a popular guideline in bodybuilding in protein choice.